Frog’s Bit

 Description

-Frog’s Bit has round or heart-shaped leaves that emerge from the water’s surface.
+Frog bit has round or heart shaped leaves that emerge from the water’s surface.
 The leaves are thick and leathery, bright green and shiny above and reddish underneath.
-The leaf stalks are slender and have ridges on either side.
-The plant can be floating or rooted.
-Frog’s bit blooms from summer to fall with white flowers.

 Management Options